aosborne17/Vagrant-Introduction/README.md

 apt-get already has many packages available so it is able to install nginx for us if it cannot find nginx, it will look online to find the program on specific directories

-How to check the status of the installed program -- "systemctl status nginx" nginx is a web server that allows us to launch live websites, connecting to IP's etc
+"systemctl status nginx" --> Check the status of the installed program -- nginx is a web server that allows us to launch live websites, connecting to IP's etc